bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    1) .json/.end stops the response and won't allow it to continue until corrected.
+    2) Middlewear

 - [ ] Describe Middleware?
+    The helper functions are "verbs".
+The requests are on a chain and middlewear helps to move the requests to the next one unless it is stopped by .json/.end

 - [ ] Describe a Resource?
+    A piece of data that can be retrieved

 - [ ] What can the API return to help clients know if a request was successful?
+    It can either return the item(data) that was requested and/or success: true status./

 - [ ] How can we partition our application into sub-applications?
+    We can create a folder called routes and then files for each route we want to make.
+Such as actionRoutes and projectRoutes.

 ## Minimum Viable Product